 The MFA consists of prerequisites, a core curriculum, related theoretical and studio courses, and a culminating project specific to each candidate’s area of research.
 Prerequisites include the equivalent of undergraduate dance history coursework and substantial experience in a somatic or body-mind practice.
 Students lacking these prerequisites must contact their advisors upon entering to determine which courses will satisfy the requirement.

-Please see our MFA Checklist [docx] for an example of a planning document that students use to track their course progress to graduation, alongside other university resources, professional staff, and faculty advisors.
+for an example of a planning document that students use to track their course progress to graduation, alongside other university resources, professional staff, and faculty advisors.

 - Full-time enrollment in the three-year MFA program.